Parameter estimation and uncertainty quantification using information geometry: Methods

 We are also interested in exploring the scalar curvature, also known as the \textit{Ricci scalar}, of our manifolds.
 To compute the scalar curvature, we must first construct the Riemann tensor, and subsequently the Ricci tensor.
 As we only require these tensors for computation of the scalar curvature, and do not attempt to interpret these tensors directly in this work, we provide only a limited outline of their interpretation.
 The Riemann curvature tensor is constructed from the Christoffel symbols and their first partial derivatives.
 Here, it is convenient to think about these partial derivatives as being with respect to the parameters of interest.
 Due to the possibility of raising or lowering indices of Christoffel symbols and tensors via the metric, there are several equivalent expressions for computing the Riemann curvature tensor \cite{Heinbockel2001}.
 The elements of the Riemann tensor of the first kind can be written as

-where the repeated index, in this case $r$, imply the Einstein summation convention is to be followed \cite{Amari2016}.
 The Riemann tensor of the first kind is a (0,4) tensor (with no contravariant indices and four covariant indices), and can be converted to the (1,3) Riemann tensor of the second kind via the inverse of the metric: $g^{im}R_{ijkl} = R^m_{jkl}$.
 On an $n$-dimensional manifold, the Riemann tensor is of dimension $n \times n \times n \times n$; due to various symmetries however, there are far fewer independent elements \cite{Luscombe2018}.
 The Riemann tensor provides information about the intrinsic curvature of the manifold.
 A geometric interpretation is that a vector from a point on the manifold, parallel transported around a parallelogram, will be identical to its original value when it returns to its starting point if the manifold is flat.
 In this case, the Riemann tensor vanishes.
 If the manifold is not flat, the Riemann tensor can be used to quantify how the vector differs following this parallel transport \cite{Loveridge2016}.

 From the Riemann tensor of the second kind, we can compute the Ricci tensor of the first kind.
 The Ricci tensor, $R_{ij}$, is obtained by contracting the contravariant index with the third covariant index of the Riemann tensor of the second kind; that is,